r-pufky/docs/services/nginx/README.md

 Configuration Patterns
 ----------------------
-General ogod configuration patterns after using nginx as a reverse proxy.
+General good configuration practice patterns after using nginx as a reverse proxy for a while.

 ### One Site Per Config File
 Keep one site per configuration file to focus only on that site.
 This will help